Trekking Poles for 14ers: My Recommendations

 Alex Derr is a mountaineer and blogger based in Denver Colorado.
 He is working to climb Colorado’s highest 100 peaks, and the 20 tallest peaks in California.
 He created The Next Summit to share advice, stories, history & reflections from the Colorado Rockies & Sierra Nevada.
 When not climbing, he is managing the Communications strategy at Visible Network Labs.

-Welcome to The Next Summit!
+The Next Summit!